jtauke/Build-DNS-Deploy/README.md

  9. Restart BIND service to apply step 8
  10. Write lines into the script that was created in step 7.
 This resets the IP information on boot

-# **There should be no need to edit anything other than the variables section in this script**
+# **There should be no need to edit anything other than the variables section of this script**

 ## Prerequisites
 * Install the Docker client on your local machine